eyzx7x/docs-supergluu-prod/3.1.3/sources/user-guide/index.md

 ## Push Notifications

-Super Gluu can receive push notifications from Gluu servers.
+Super Gluu can receive push notifications from Gluu Servers.
 The server can send an enrollment or authentication request to the application, as if it scanned the QR code directly.

 ![push notification](../img/user-guide/up_push_notification.jpg)